We Asked, You Answered: When Should We Call Something 'Racist'?

 "Even with an explanatory comma, I almost always get responses like, 'Well I just don't define racism that way.'
 Even when I push for why that's a more useful definition, I'm still met with, 'But I don't feel that that's how it's generally defined.'
 How do I get around that?"

-Sandy Nichols Thiam, who lives in Barcelona, said that, instead of scrambling to call individuals racist, journalists need to go further to put news and information into context:
+Sandy Nichols Thiam, who lives in Barcelona, Spain, said that, instead of scrambling to call individuals racist, journalists need to go further to put news and information into context:

 "A huge part of [President Trump's] power is his ability to make us all jump.
 He uses outrageous inflammatory words and we all spend two weeks repeating them, only slightly secretly delighted to be swearing in public.
 What else is going on?
 Why does Haiti face the challenges that it does?
 Gosh ... does U.S. policy have anything to do with that?"